-of CMT Automatic Fixture Removal ΠX ÷ civii lacomatic l incare nerioval 1)- 2 3 - 4 - 5 6 Desc ription Fixture connection VNA setup VNA calibration Fixture measurement Results ?
+🥜 CMT Automatic I Fixture Removal - 🗆 X 1) 2 3 4 - 5 6 Descr ription Fixture connection VNA setup VNA calibration Fixture measurement Results ?
 Configu ire fixtures Ľ Step 1.
-D escription description tab al method of calcula n of the fixture with [OUT, as well as Wh nile on this tab, the following v would have to be co onfirmed: configu corresponds to the e actual DUT The It i that the user doe ne of measurement. rate the analyzer in t he connection Pro ocedure: sure th at the types of ana the required number lyzer test port conn ectors match the f t the DUT in the fixtu fixture connectors.
-Fixture A will not be , i the required number er of Fixture B port (s) from the list.
-If Fixture B will not be used, it can be a. the appropriate me thod for calculating fixture parameter s from the list. offe ers 2xThro measurement) and d 1xReflect (reflec inate fixture effects o tion measurement) fi - ating is ideal for fix frequency options. - nes with long electrica Reflect. l length or for should be used w have some impeda greater than 4x the i h. rise time.
-It is ≣ \$ c1: 220 SN:15108001 S\ /:22.2.1/1 Plug-in v1 .2.0 BACK NEXT measurement to ensure successful fixture characterization.
+D escription lows for selection o ting the fixture para on of the fixture with DUT, as well as Wh ile on this tab, the following v would have to be co onfirmed: configu ration; on Fixture A - E ports for connection B corresponds to t he actual DUT The It is Note: The fixture is the device to which the DUT will be connected at the time of measurement.
+It is assumed that the user does not have a calibration kit to calibrate the analyzer in the connection plane of the DUT.
+Pro ocedure: Check that the number of analyzer ports is sufficient to connect the DUT in the fixture.
+Also, make sure that the types of analyzer test port connectors match the fixture connectors.
+Select the required number of Fixture A port(s) from the list.
+If Fixture A will not be used, it can be disabled.
+Select the required number of Fixture B port(s) from the list.
+If Fixture B will not be used, it can be disabled. thod for calculating fixture paramet ers from the list. offe The plug-in uses metrology grade de-embedding algorithms to eliminate fixture effects on a DUT.
+CMT offers 2xThrough (transmission measurement) and 1xReflect (reflection measurement) fixture removal support with three methods that fit different fixture configurations: Time gating is ideal for fixtures having leading transmission lines with long electrical length or for higher frequency options.
+It supports both 2xThrough and 1xReflect.
+This method should be used when the electrical fixture length is greater than 4x the rise time.
+It is acceptable to have some impedance variations along the fixture length. ≣ ¢ c12 220 SN:15108001 SV /:22.2.1/1 Plug-in v1 .2.0 BACK NEXT measurement to ensure successful fixture characterization.